hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 This is so true.
 I have several thoughts about this point:

-First, it shows how arbitrary the choices in data processing and moldel picking are, and therefore, how arbitrary the statistical results might be.
+First, it shows how arbitrary the choices in data processing and model picking are, and therefore, how arbitrary the statistical results might be.
 When I was doing research on selfie, I also had the same feeling.
 When I was doing the content analysis study comparing the differences in White women's selfies on Twitter and Chinese women's selfies on Weibo, I had to made so many arbitrary choices: whether to drop an item from a construct, whether to combine items, should I use a *t* test or nonparametric test, etc.

 Second, doing multiverse analysis reporting is very methodologically challenging.
 I cannot imagine a Master student after attending one statistics class doing a project involving more than 200 choice combinations.

-Finally, scholars will find it more diffcult to cite others' studies.
-Right now, it's fairly easy to cite because almost all research papers generate a **certin** result.
+Finally, scholars will find it more difficult to cite others' studies.
+Right now, it's fairly easy to cite because almost all research papers generate a **certain** result.
 With multiverse analysis, almost all studies will involve many **uncertainties**.
-This complicates how people interprete the statistical results.
+This complicates how people interpret the statistical results.

 That said, statistics is about **uncertainties**.
 It's certainly good to show these **uncertainties**.
-I think the science communitey, and the public, should be accustomed to seeing **uncertainties** in statistical results in the coming years.
+I think the science community, and the public, should be accustomed to seeing **uncertainties** in statistical results in the coming years.

 2. Ahn, Y. Y., Han, S., Kwak, H., Moon, S., & Jeong, H. (2007, May).
 Analysis of topological characteristics of huge online social networking services.
 In *Proceedings of the 16th international conference on World Wide Web* (pp. 835-844).